Asset Publisher

 2. The patient has had clinical benefit with the requested agent AND

-1. Hepatic function (i.e., ALT, AST, serum bilirubin [total and direct]) has been evaluated since starting the requested agent AND
+1. Hepatic function (i.e., serum ALT, serum AST, serum ALP, serum bilirubin [total and direct]) has been evaluated since starting the requested agent AND

-2. Hepatic transaminases are less than two times the upper limit of normal (ULN) and the total bilirubin is normal AND
+2. Hepatic transaminases are less than 5 times the upper limit of normal (ULN) AND

 4. The patient does NOT have any FDA labeled contraindications to the requested agent